 One mixture – many products

 The EU-format data model permits notification on several products regarding the same mixture.
 This resembles very closely the common data models and suits the SAP EHSM data model very well.
-In the standard data model, mixture corresponds to real substance and products correspond to the materials assigned.
+In the standard data model, mixture corresponds to real substance, and products correspond to the materials assigned.
 Das Gemisch entspricht im Standarddatenmodell dem Realstoff, die Produkte den zugeordneten Materialien.
 With BfR-format, the product name is leading.
-This is why information about mixture is reported repeatedly for products of the mixture when the product names vary.
+This is why information about the mixture is reported repeatedly for products of the mixture when the product names vary.

-Identification of the company is based on value added tax ID.
+Identification of the company is based on value-added tax ID.
 The Federal institute of risk assessment (BfR) identifies producers or placing on the market by BfR-company code.

-Categorisation of products
+Categorization of products

-Further information on harmonisation:
+Further Information on Harmonisation:

-No central data base
+No central database

 Notifications must be submitted to national authorities since there will be no central European database.